why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 ## Reason 2 <a name="reason2" />
 **We have seen pay cuts in the last two years, in nominal terms.**

-One of the requirements for the PhD program is to undertake a significant project, called the DRP.
+One of the milestones for the PhD program in Computer Science is to undertake a significant project fairly early on in a student's studies.
+This milestone is called the Directed Research Project (DRP).
 From the requirements:

 _The scope of a DRP should be somewhere between an undergraduate honors and a master's thesis.
 A desired result of a DRP is a publishable paper or a departmental technical report._